WorldBrain/storex/docs/0-start-here.md

 From this flows:

 * Storex is not a framework
-* Storex is not an ORM (although you could build one on top, even though I believe ORMs are anti-patterns)
+* Storex is not an ActiveRecord implementation (although you could build one on top, even though I believe they're are anti-patterns encoraging the mixing of business- with storage logic)

 How it works
 ============